mhetacc/data15003/ii_second_assignment/report.md

 ![](./graphs/stacked_full_grade_retention.png)

-The first thing we notice about this graph is that there are some data points (specifically in the x-axis i.e., 'Age') too far away from the others, since there are some students over 20 or even 30 years old.\ This prevent a clear reading of the data chart and we don't know why we have these data points, and the reasons could vary wildly from complicated personal situations to simple human error, so I decided to filter them out, using a simple query:
+The first thing we notice about this graph is that there are some data points (specifically in the x-axis i.e., 'Age') too far away from the others, since there are some students over 20 or even 30 years old.\
+This prevent a clear reading of the data chart, and the reasons why we have these data points could vary wildly from complicated personal situations to simple human error, so I decided to filter them out, using a simple query:

 ```python
 bargraph_purged = plotly.express.bar(